semaphoreci/docs/docs/faq/migration-guide-for-semaphore-classic-users.md

 Semaphore 2.0 offers more flexible features, better performance, and an enhanced user experience.

 It's important to note that Semaphore Classic and Semaphore 2.0 are distinct products.
-This means that you will need to create a new Semaphore 2.0 account.
+This means that you will need to create a [new Semaphore 2.0 account][signup].
 Semaphore Classic accounts and organization's historic data won't be migrated over.

 Here are some key aspects to consider: